 The Problem with Traditional Advertising Strategies

-Before we dig into the strategies you SHOULD focus on, let’s take a minute to review why some of the first tactics that come to mind — traditional advertising methods like billboards, flyers, or tv and radio spots — aren’t the best way to generate leads for most law firms.
+Before we dig into the strategies you SHOULD focus on, let’s take a minute to review why some of the first tactics that come to mind — traditional advertising methods like billboards, flyers, or TV advertising and radio spots — aren’t the best way to generate leads for most lawyers.

 But… don’t you want a little MORE out of your marketing strategy?

 Don’t you want to be able to MEASURE the results of your marketing campaign?
-When using SEO tactics, PPC ads, and other online strategies, there are tools that allow you to pinpoint the cost of each client acquisition.
+When using SEO tactics, PPC ads, and other online strategies, some tools allow you to pinpoint the cost of each client acquisition.
 Then, you can tag that cost to how much revenue is generated from each client and make sure the numbers all make sense for your firm.

 Finally, don’t you want to keep that market BUDGET in check as much as possible?
 Although a robust digital strategy isn’t cheap, it shouldn’t cost as much as billboards ($14k+ per month in urban areas) or TV ads, where you have to pay for ad production as well as the actual air time.
 SEO is a strategy where, with regular monthly investment, your efforts compound by themselves over time.

-With all that in mind… Let’s take a look at what a successful digital marketing strategy could look like for your firm.
+With all that in mind… Let’s take a look at what a successful marketing tactic could look like for your legal services.

-Key Elements of Your Personal Injury Lawyer Marketing Strategy
+Key Elements of Your Personal Injury Lawyer Marketing Plan

-So, if traditional marketing isn’t it, what does a successful digital marketing strategy for a PI firm look like?
+So, if traditional marketing isn’t it, what does a successful marketing tactic for a PI firm look like?

 Based on our experience helping attorneys across the country increase the number of leads, here’s a quick outline of our best personal injury marketing plan.

-Each of these elements helps to position your personal injury law firm in a such a way that your target audience will clearly see you.
+Each of these elements helps to position your law firm in such a way that your target audience will clearly see you.

-A site that contains all information about your business and prospects can visit online anytime is an indispensable part of your law firm marketing efforts.
-Unlike other online properties, a self-hosted website allows you to have complete control of not only your marketing but also assets you can leverage to achieve your desired goals (more on this later).
+Unlike other online properties, a self-hosted website allows you to have complete control of not only your marketing but also other assets you can leverage to achieve your desired goals.
+More on this later!

 SEO-Optimized Content for Personal Injury Lawyers

-One of the main assets of your website is articles.
-As you’ll find out later, these are content pieces that can help answer people’s questions about personal injury and promote your services at the same time.
+One of the main assets of your website is your content, from main pages to blog posts.
+As you’ll find out later, each article or content piece that helps to answer people’s questions about personal injury law firms is a valuable asset in promoting your services.

-If your intent is to turn visitors into leads and clients, you must create well-designed landing pages to convert as many visitors as possible.
+If you intend to turn casual site visitors into leads and clients, well-designed landing pages are key to converting as many visitors as possible.

 Social Media Accounts